 Grade 7

-Every seventh-grade student receives 10 weeks of art.
-The student will participate in a basic art course and will be introduced to various medium, interdisciplinary concepts, and basic drawing and art skills.
+Every seventh-grade student student will participate in a basic art course and will be introduced to various medium, interdisciplinary concepts, and basic drawing and art skills.
 2D and 3D art will be explored.
 The course will help students explore the function of various media.
 Exploration, creative expression, and personal satisfaction are the goals.
+This class meets every other day.

 Grade 8